-You don’t just want to know who your customer is (KYC) when they sign up for your service, you also want to confirm they are actually the same person every time they user your service.
-Just as importantly, you want to know what type of person your customer is over time.
+After KYC (know your customer), it’s important to confirm that a customer is still the same person every time they use your service.
+It’s also ideal to monitor their status overtime.
 Performing KYC is not just about collecting their information for the record, but using that information to make an appropriate and updated risk assessment.
-Ongoing monitoring comes to help you have assurance that your customers do not appear on watchlists or sanctions lists later on.
+This is where ongoing monitoring comes in to help determine when customers appear on AML watchlists or sanctions lists later on.

-Today, Passbase has extended our ongoing monitoring feature to be easily activated from the Passbase Dashboard.
-Now, you can cover anti-money laundering (AML) requirements and be assured that the customers using your platforms are ones you would like to serve.
+We at Passbase have now extended our ongoing monitoring feature to be easily activated from the Passbase Dashboard.
+You can cover anti-money laundering (AML) requirements and be assured that the customers using your platforms are ones you would like to serve.

 Get updated data for real-time customer risk profiles

 What is ongoing monitoring?
-Ongoing monitoring provides you with the tools to not only know who your customer (KYC) is at onboarding, but also over time - in order to have better risk assessments.
+Ongoing monitoring provides you with the tools to not only determine a customer’s identity at onboarding, but also over time - in order to have better risk assessments.
 With Passbase’s ongoing monitoring, you can perform advanced AML checks that screen your customers: